FAQs

 Can I add pigments, metallics or alcohol inks?

 Yes — use epoxy-compatible pigments/pearls or alcohol inks.
-Add sparingly (often <5% by volume; some effects far less).
+Add sparingly (often <5% by volume; for deep pours, stay far lower).
 Always test for the look and cure you want.

 Deep Pour & River Tables